PagerDuty Agent Integration Guide

 Send an Event to PagerDuty

-command.
+to send an event to PagerDuty.
 This command enqueues the event on the local disk.
-The Agent daemon will take care of actually sending the event to the PagerDuty Integration API.
+The agent daemon will take care of sending the event to the PagerDuty Events API.

 Stopped Service Limitations